Sonatine (Ravel): Composition

 Ravel wrote the first movement of the Sonatine for a competition sponsored by the Weekly Critical Review magazine after being encouraged by a close friend who was a contributor to that publication.
 The competition requirement was the composition of the first movement of a piano sonatina no longer than 75 bars, with the prize being 100 francs.

-In 1941 the publication Music & Letters printed the article When Ravel Composed to Order by Michel Dimitri Calvocoressi.
+In 1941, the journal Music & Letters printed the article "When Ravel Composed to Order" by Michel-Dimitri Calvocoressi.
 Calvocoressi discussed how he supposedly encouraged Ravel to write the piece in response to a competition posted in the Paris Weekly Critical Review.
-Peter Jost of G. Henle Publishers found the original article in the Review published in three March 1903 editions.
-The original manuscript that Ravel submitted had the text ‘par Verla’ written and struck out, replaced with ‘par Maurice Ravel’.
+Peter Jost of G. Henle Verlag found the original article in the Review published in three March 1903 editions.
+The original manuscript that Ravel submitted had the text par Verla (by Verla) written and struck out, replaced with par Maurice Ravel.
 Ravel submitted the piece under a pseudonym and chose an anagram of his name.

-The Sonatine was first performed fully in Lyon on March 10, 1906 by Paule de Lestang.
+The Sonatine was first performed fully in Lyon on 10 March 1906 by Paule de Lestang.
 Shortly afterwards the piece received a Paris premiere, where it was played by Gabriel Grovlez.
-The work was dedicated to Ida and Cipa Godebski; he later dedicated his Ma mère l'Oye suite to their children.
+Ravel dedicated the work to Ida and Cipa Godebski; he later dedicated his Ma mère l'Oye suite to their children.

 Structure

 The piece is in three movements:

-The leaping fifth melody of the first movement reappears in variations against different textures in the second and third movements.
+The leaping fourth melody of the first movement reappears in variations against different textures in the second and third movements.

-The first movement is a well-structured, even straightforward, sonata form (albeit utilizing Ravel’s Impressionistic harmonic colorings).
-Two themes emerge in the exposition—the first in tonic key of F-sharp minor, and the second in D major and B minor.
+The first movement is a well-structured, even straightforward, sonata form (albeit utilizing Ravel's Impressionistic harmonic colorings).
+Two themes emerge in the exposition—the first in tonic key of F♯ minor, and the second in D major and B minor.

 Owing to its diminutive form, the following minuet exists without a trio.
-Shifting to the key of the dominant (here spelt as D-flat major), it unfolds as a slow waltz, elegant and restrained but nonetheless building through moments of passion and intensity.
-Lastly, the toccata finale is the most technically challenging of the Sonatine’s three movements.
+Shifting to the key of the dominant (here spelt as D♭ major), it unfolds as a slow waltz, elegant and restrained but nonetheless building through moments of passion and intensity.

+Lastly, the toccata finale is the most technically challenging of the Sonatines three movements.
 Inspired in part by the keyboard writing of Couperin and Rameau, the movement shifts restlessly between 3/4 and 5/4 time and abounds in energy, driving the work to a brilliant conclusion.